Peter May (writer): Standalone novels

 Entry Island, Peter May's first book after the Lewis Trilogy, won the Deanstons Scottish Crime Book of the Year 2014, the UK national prize, the Specsavers ITV Crime Thriller Book Club Best Read of the Year 2014 and the French Trophée 813 for the Best Foreign Crime Novel of the year 2015.
 The book is partly set on a remote island in modern-day Canada and partly set on the Isle of Lewis 150 years earlier during the Highland Clearances.

 Runaway is a crime novel based on Peter May's real experiences of running away from home in Glasgow seeking fame and fortune in London with members of a musical group that he was part of in the 1960s.
 The story is told through two storylines, one in 1965 in which five teenagers embark on a trip that ends with tragic consequences, and the other in 2015, where three of the men retrace their steps from Scotland to London fifty years later in order to solve a murder.

 Published in the UK in 2016, Coffin Road is a standalone thriller set on the Isle of Harris.
 The story has an ecological theme involving links between big pharmaceutical companies and colony collapse disorder in bees.
 Although it is not a follow-up to May's Lewis Trilogy, the character of George Gunn, a policeman in the Lewis Trilogy features as a policeman in Coffin Road.

 I'll Keep You Safe (published in the UK in 2018) opens in Paris, France, but the action quickly transfers to the Western Isles of Scotland.
-A thriller set in the world of high fashion it is linked to the rural production of hand-woven Harris Tweed.
+A thriller tangentially related to the world of high fashion, it features characters engaged in the rural production of hand-woven fabric similar to Harris tweed.

-A Silent Death published in the UK in 2020, is a police thriller set in Andalucia, Spain, and Gibraltar.
+A Silent Death, published in the UK in 2020, is a police thriller set in Andalucia, Spain, and Gibraltar.
 Its action involves the criminal background to the Costa del Sol and features a Scottish policeman on the trail of a Scottish drug lord.

 Lockdown was also published worldwide in 2020 although it was written 15 years earlier.
 The story takes place in the city of London during a lockdown resulting from a global pandemic.
 May stated that the book was not published at the time because British editors thought the idea of London under siege from a virus "was unrealistic and could never happen”.